meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

    return Double.isNaN(this.lower) && Double.isNaN(this.upper);
    ```

    This mutation replaces the whole boolean statement with `false`.
-This change propagates to the output of the method, as all the test cases will fail even if both the lower and upper bounds are not equal to `Double.NaN`.
-This will make several of our test cases fail.
-Couple of the test cases that kills this mutation are `isNaNRangeWithBothBoundNOM` and `isNaNRangeWithUpperBoundNaN`.
+This change propagates to the output of the method, as all the test cases will fail even if both the lower and upper bounds are equal to `Double.NaN`.
+This will make one of our test case `isNaNRangeWithBothBoundNaN` fail.
 Hence this mutation was killed.

 8. #### Mutation #8 (on line #448, mutation #15)